Coordination Compounds and Ligands: A Comprehensive Guide

 - Biological Systems: Metalloproteins, such as hemoglobin and chlorophyll, are coordination compounds essential for life.

-- Industrial Processes: Coordination compounds are used as catalysts in a wide range of industrial reactions.
+- Industrial Processes: Coordination compounds are used as catalysts in a wide range of industrial reactions, such as polymerization and oxidation.

-- Environmental Science: Coordination compounds play a role in water purification and pollution control.
+- Environmental Science: Coordination compounds play a role in water purification and pollution control through processes like chelation therapy.

 Conclusion